ctroth/super-duper/README.md

 ## Overview

 The **CLI To Do List** is designed to allow users to create a 'To Do List'.
 The is able to add tasks to a list and set a priority for each task.
-The program has 6 options to choose from when using it:
+The program has 8 options to choose from when using it:

-1) Lets the user add new tasks to the 'To Do List'
+1) Enter A New Task
-2) Output the their current 'To Do List'
+2) View Current 'To Do List'
-3) Allows the user to delete a task from their 'To Do List' by specifying the task number
+3) Delete Task From 'To Do List'
-4) Lists the users 'To Do List' in order of priority
+4) Update Task In 'To Do List'
+5) View 'To Do List' Priority
-5) Outputs the user's 'To Do List' to a JSON file
+6) Export 'To Do List' to JSON File
+7) Load JSON FIle
-6) Exit the program
+8) Exit

 ---